Everything You Need to Know About What Is ALS

 ALS Statistics

-The life expectancy of the patients is between 2 to 5 years, this represents 50% of the cases.
-While 10% usually live more than a decade with proper treatment.
-In data from the ALS Association, every 90 minutes a person with this disease dies.
 According to a research article published in nature.com (https://www.nature.com/articles/ncomms12408), the number of ALS cases across the globe will increase from 222,801 in 2015 to 376,674 in 2040, representing an increase of 69%.

-ALS Stem Cell treatment
+Discover How ALS Stem Cell Treatment Can Help

 Stem cell therapy not only focuses on treating the symptoms but on actually slowing down the disease’s progression, stopping its advance and reversing the damage done to tissue and organs.
 Regenerative medicine works in 3 stages: